Gadkari feels dizzy, has to sit down during national anthem

 In April this year, Gadkari fainted on stage while addressing an election rally near the temple town of Shirdi in Ahmednagar district.

 He had fainted while walking towards his seat on the dais during the rally held at Rahata for Shiv Sena candidate Sadashiv Lokhande.
-(PTI)
+(AGENCIES)

 Editorial